ibm-cloud-docs/discovery/using.md

     }
 ```

 With this custom dictionary, you can create rules with a single token.
-In this example, `ibm発見` will be tokenized as a single token, so it will not be broken up into smaller units.
+In this example, `ibm発見` is tokenized as a single token, so it is not broken up into smaller units.

 ```
 { "tokenization_rules":